 If you kept the default folder location from the installation, then you can find the SkyDrive folder on your computer at:

-Which you can access by clicking the Windows Explorer icon in the task bar at the bottom of your screen, then clicking the SkyDrive option in the left column.
+You can access it by clicking the Windows Explorer icon in the taskbar at the bottom of your screen, then clicking the SkyDrive option in the left column.
 If you are having trouble locating this listing, you can see it in the image below.

-For further instructions on setting up the SkyDrive folder in Wiindows 7, you can also read this article.
+For further instructions on setting up the SkyDrive folder in Windows 7, you can also read this article.

-Set Up CrashPlan to use the SkyDrive Folder
+How to Set Up CrashPlan to use the SkyDrive Folder (Guide with Pictures)

 1. Click the gray Download for Windows button at the top of the window, then save the file to your computer.